Samuel Oldknow: Manufacturing business

-In 1793 Oldknow opened another mill at Mellor and began actively promoting construction of the Peak Forest Canal and the Peak Forest Tramway.
+In 1793, Oldknow opened another mill at Mellor and began actively promoting construction of the Peak Forest Canal and the Peak Forest Tramway.

 Oldknow's business greatly depended on his ability to raise credit (much of which was with the Arkwright family) and it was affected when the muslin market fell, partly as a result of the outbreak of hostilities with France.
 This downturn resulted in Oldknow mortgaging his estates in Mellor and Marple to Richard Arkwright Junior for a loan of £11,000.
 Oldknow also had to sell the Heaton Mersey and Anderton operations.
 Although the Hillgate factory did not come into full production until 1793, Oldknow was by then in financial crisis.
 He was forced to lease Hillgate in 1794 and had sold it by 1801.

 Oldknow shifted his operations to Mellor, where he pursued his interest in high farming as well as running a spinning factory.
-By the early 19th Century the mill had over 500 employees, including a number of parish apprentices who were brought up from London.
+By the early 19th-century, the mill had over 500 employees, including a number of parish apprentices who were brought up from London.
 The mill at Mellor was never particularly profitable, and Oldknow's debt grew, reaching £206,000 at the time of his death.

+Other business and investments

 Oldknow's other business ventures included farming, coal mining and production of lime at Mellor and Marple, and he improved communications with nearby industrial centres to sell his products.

 Oldknow was one of the sponsors of the Peak Forest Canal, which opened in 1804.
 He also invested in a turnpike road which went to Stockport.
 Oldknow's farming activities allowed him to supply his workers with milk, meat, vegetables and coal and he also built housing for the workforce.
 Oldknow used his own system of paper money to pay his workforce which could be exchanged for goods at the village shop or for cash via third parties.
 He was known as a good employer.

 Oldknow was a regular worshipper at the Church of All Saints, Marple and is credited for raising the funds for its restoration and rebuilding work which commenced in 1808 and was completed by 1811, with continued improvements to 1816.
-In 1826, Oldknow donated the land for the building of its Vicarage.
+In 1826, Oldknow donated the land for the building of its vicarage.

 Oldknow also served as High Sheriff of Derbyshire in 1824.